-- 1. Copy of high school diploma - 2.
-High school transcript - Copy of GED - 4.
-GED transcript showing passing scores and date attained - 5.
-For Veteran Students a DD-214 from the military - 6.
-A copy of the student's transcript from an accredited post-secondary institution that indicates the student has earned a high school diploma
+Any applicant admitted to an emphasis program must be a high school graduate or have a GED certification, which must be documented in the form of one of the following: Copy of high school diploma\, high school transcript, copy of GED, GED transcript showing passing scores and date attained, DD-214 from the military, or a copy of the student's transcript from an accredited post-secondary institution that indicates the student has earned a high school diploma.

-In the rare instance that a student is not able to provide the documentation required by the admissions criteria above, due to issues beyond their control (e.g. loss of records due to fire or flood, inability to obtain records, home school students) the school will use the Combined English Language Skills Assessment (CELSA) Test Form 2 and require a score of 34/75 or a level 9 score in the Test of Adult Basic Education (TABE) exam, in lieu of the proof of graduation, along with a signed attestation form or correspondence from the High School, School District or a Digital Credential Service (i.e. Parchment) confirming graduation.
+In the rare instance that a student is not able to provide the documentation required by the admissions criteria above, due to issues beyond their control (e.g. loss of records due to fire or flood, inability to obtain records, home school students) the school will use the Combined English Language Skills Assessment (CELSA) Test Form 2 and require a score of 34/75 or a level 9 score in the Test of Adult Basic Education (TABE) exam, in lieu of the proof of graduation, along with a signed attestation form.